zrlay/dj-braintree/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `dj-stripe` for local development.
+Here's how to set up `dj-braintree` for local development.

-1. Fork the `dj-stripe` repo on GitHub.
+1. Fork the `dj-braintree` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/dj-stripe.git
+    $ git clone git@github.com:your_name_here/dj-braintree.git

 3. Assuming the tests are run against PostgreSQL::

-    $ createdb djstripe
+    $ createdb djbraintree

 4. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv dj-stripe
+    $ mkvirtualenv dj-braintree
-    $ cd dj-stripe/
+    $ cd dj-braintree/
     $ python setup.py develop

 5. Create a branch for local development::